-Having the foresight to say to the custom software development company that this is not the end all, be all version, that we’d like a finished product we can continue to enhance in the future, is extremely important.
+Having the foresight to say to the custom software development company that “this is not the end-all, be-all version”, and that “we’d like a finished product we can continue to enhance in the future,” is extremely important.

-Custom software is always changing, as are business needs.
+Custom software is always changing, as our business needs.
 You want to put yourself in the best position possible to make enhancements in the future when the time is right.